dlab-berkeley/python-berkeley/events/_posts/2014-03-21-teaching-and-intervening.md

 surveys, including technologies like Django.
 If folks wanted to touch base about that, I'd love to!
 Look for updates with links after the meeting.

+NOTE: We didn't actually get to this.

 ### Other stuff: William Stein / SAGE Math Cloud

 [William Stein](http://modular.math.washington.edu/) presented [SAGE Math Cloud](https://cloud.sagemath.com/).
 It's pretty rad, you can use it for free.
 He also still [skates vert](http://imgur.com/gallery/1fykucl).

+### Fancy photo shoot

+Lastly - Angela from the Berkeley Science Review showed up and took some pictures of us.
+She also said she thought William's presentation was pretty cool.
+Stay posted for further images.

 ### Spring Break